Rale01/GraphQL-Event-Booking-API/README.md

 # Event Booking GraphQL API
 ![GraphQL Event Booking API](https://i.postimg.cc/BvSRfPL7/GraphQl.png)

-Ovaj GraphQL API je napravljen koristeći tehnologije MongoDB, Node.js i GraphQL.
-Svaka od ovih tehnologija ima svoju ulogu u izgradnji API-ja:
+This GraphQL API is built using MongoDB, Node.js, and GraphQL technologies.
+Each of these technologies has its own role in constructing the API:

-- **MongoDB** se koristi kao baza podataka za skladištenje podataka o događajima, korisnicima i rezervacijama.
+- **MongoDB** is used as the database for storing data about events, users, and reservations.
-- **Node.js** u kombinaciji sa **Express.js**-om se koristi za backend implementaciju API-ja i za izvršavanje GraphQL upita.
+- **Node.js** combined with Express.js is used for the backend implementation of the API and for executing GraphQL queries.
-- **GraphQL** se koristi kao upitni jezik za pristup podacima i definisanje strukture API-ja.
+- **GraphQL** is used as the query language for accessing data and defining the structure of the API.

-## Modeli
+## Models
 ![GraphQL Event Booking API](https://i.postimg.cc/JhbXL08X/Graph-QL-Event-Booking-API-PMOV.png)

-API ima tri osnovna modela:
+The API has three primary models:

-1. **Event (Događaj)** - Model koji predstavlja pojedinačni događaj sa atributima kao što su id, title(naslov), description(opis), price(cena), date(datum) i creator(referenca ka User modelu, id korisnika koji je kreirao dati dogadjaj).
+1. **Event** - A model representing an individual event with attributes such as id, title, description, price, date, and creator (a reference to the User model, the id of the user who created the event).

-2. **User (Korisnik)** - Model koji predstavlja korisnika sa atributima kao što su id, email, password(lozinka), isManager(uloga, običan korisnik ili menadžer) i createdEvents(listu id-ijeva svih dogadjaja).
+2. **User** - A model representing a user with attributes such as id, email, password, isManager (role, either a regular user or a manager), and createdEvents (a list of ids of all events).

-3. **Booking (Rezervacija)** - Model koji predstavlja rezervaciju korisnika za određeni događaj.
-Sadrzi atribute id, event(referenca ka modelu Event), user(referenca ka modelu User), createdAt i updatedAt.
+3. **Booking** - A model representing a user's booking for a specific event.
+It contains attributes such as id, event (a reference to the Event model), user (a reference to the User model), createdAt, and updatedAt.

-Kardinalnosti veza izmedju modela jesu sledece:
+The cardinalities of the relationships between the models are as follows:

-- **User** moze kreirati vise **Event**-ova, dok jedan **Event** moze biti kreiran od jednog i samo jednog **User**-a.
+- A User can create multiple Events, while an Event can be created by one and only one User.
-- **Booking** moze biti kreiran od jednog i samo jednog **User**-a, dok jedan **User** moze kreirati vise **Booking**-a.
+- A Booking can be created by one and only one User, while a User can create multiple Bookings.
-- **Booking** se moze odnositi na jedan i samo jedan **Event**, dok jedan **Event** moze biti deo vise **Booking**-a.
+- A Booking can relate to one and only one Event, while an Event can be part of multiple Bookings.

-## Korisničke uloge
+## User roles
 ![GraphQL Event Booking API](https://i.postimg.cc/bYWP0r7K/Korisnicke-uloge.png)

-User model ima dve korisničke uloge:
+The User model has two user roles:

-- **Običan korisnik** - Može praviti rezervacije i otkazivati ih.
+- **Regular User** - Can make and cancel bookings.
-- **Menadžer** - Može izvršavati CRUD operacije nad događajima i pregledati sve rezervacije.
+- **Manager** - Can perform CRUD operations on events and view all bookings.

-## Slučajevi korišćenja
+## Use Cases

-API podržava sledeće slučajeve korišćenja:
+The API supports the following use cases:

-- Registracija korisnika
+- User registration
-- Registracija menadžera
+- Manager registration
-- Login korisnika
+- User login
-- Login menadžera
+- Manager login
-- Kreiranje događaja
+- Creating an event
-- Izmena događaja
+- Editing an event
-- Pregled svih događaja
+- Viewing all events
-- Brisanje događaja
+- Deleting an event
-- Pravljenje rezervacije
+- Making a booking
-- Otkazivanje rezervacije
+- Canceling a booking
-- Pregled svih rezervacija
+- Viewing all bookings
-- Odjava korisnika/menadzera
+- User/Manager logout